qwo/blog/content/recurse/more-to-rc-than-code.md

 Winter is coming...
 ---

-After [applying and being admitted to the Recurse Center](/recurse/the-application-process), for the Winter 1 batch I soon realized it'd be cold  ~14  weeks in NYC with a city full of strangers.
+After [applying and being admitted to the Recurse Center](/recurse/the-application-process), for the Winter 1 batch I soon realized it'd be a cold  ~14  weeks in NYC with a city full of strangers.
 Spanning November to February, that meant spending Thanksgiving, Christmas, New Years and my birthday in mid-January far away from close friends and family.
 In reality, it's not too bad for me; I have extended family that I'm staying with but for the other dozens of Recursers I can't imagine its as easy.

 I really appreciate the never ending effort from faculty and fellow Recursers to foster a welcoming environment for great ideas and work to breed.
 There are faculty organized board game nights, speaker nights, and other-non-code centric events to provide welcome breaks between hours of work on projects.
 Outside of this, I want to recognize fellow Recursers who also step up to organize, share events and make time to make everyone feel a bit more at home.
 Putting together informal trips, dinner parties, and get togethers around the holidays highlights that it is a community.